yantong0116/C-Cpp/OS/lab2/README.md

 cd ..
 ```

-Freebsd’s man page has a detailed definition of how New ASCII Format Cpio Archive is structured.
+<a href="https://man.freebsd.org/cgi/man.cgi?query=cpio&sektion=5">Freebsd’s man page</a> has a detailed definition of how New ASCII Format Cpio Archive is structured.
 You should read it and implement a parser to read files in the archive.

 #### Loading Cpio Archive